sysdiglabs/terraform-aws-secure-for-cloud/use-cases/single-existing-cloudtrail.md

 ## Preparation

-For this usecase, you will use the [`./examples/single-account-ecs`](../../examples/single-account-ecs/README.md)  setup.
+For this use case, you will use the [`./examples/single-account-ecs`](./examples/single-account-ecs/README.md) setup.
 In order for this setup to work, several roles and permissions are required.
-Before proceeding, see the [readme](../../examples/single-account-ecs/README.md)  and check whether you comply with the requirements.
+Before proceeding, see the [readme](./examples/single-account-ecs/README.md)  and check whether you comply with the requirements.

 Contact Sysdig for support.

-### Step by Step Example Guide
+## Installation

-Use the `single-account` example with the **`cloudtrail_sns_arn` parameter**
+Use the [`single-account`](./examples/single-account-ecs/README.md) example with the `cloudtrail_sns_arn` parameter:

 <!--
 manual testing pre-requirements